 The family lived at 50, High Street (Newey cottage) where the Newey family had lived for generations.

 His father was a postman in Kenilworth, and after leaving school, Harold also got a job with the Post Office, becoming a ‘Telegraph messenger boy’.
-So they both spent a lot of time on his bike, around the streets of Kenilworth!
+So they both spent a lot of time on their bikes, around the streets of Kenilworth!

 But within a few years, WW1 had started and by the time he was 18 years-old he had signed-up, and was transferred into the reserve of the R.G.A (Royal Garrison Artillery).
 After his training he was eventually called-up for service in August 1917.
 But he never left the country.